vansteki/ohmykali/README.md

 ## Make a Kali Linux live USB like a Boss

-Oh My Kali is an ansible playbook that help you create Kali Linux persistence encryption USB.
+Oh My Kali is an Ansible Playbooks that help you create Kali Linux persistence encryption USB.

 ### HTTP way (persistence encryption by default)